-Thanksgiving décor for my mother was a white tablecloth and fine crystal.
+For my mother, Thanksgiving décor meant a white tablecloth and fine crystal.
 But as a child, I longed for more.
-So the moment I had my own household, I added the cornucopia.
-The sight of all those colorful fruits spilling from a basket filled my spirit with holiday joy.
-In my mind, the horn-shaped vessel embodied the very essence of the harvest season.
+So once I had my own household, I added the cornucopia.
+The horn-shaped basket packed with fall fruits and vegetables filled my spirit with holiday joy.
+In my mind, it was the very essence of the harvest season.

 That being said, I later discovered that the origins of the cornucopia had nothing to do with a basket, nor was it meant to contain fruit.
 It all started with a goat named Amalthea.